Shared decision-making in medicine

-Shared decision-making in medicine (SDM) is a process in which both the patient and physician contribute to the medical decision-making process and agree on treatment decisions.
-Health care providers explain treatments and alternatives to patients and help them choose the treatment option that best aligns with their preferences as well as their unique cultural and personal beliefs.
+Shared decision-making in medicine (SDM) is a process in which both the patient and health care provider contribute to the medical decision-making process and agree on health care decisions.
+Health care providers explain pros and cons of options to patients and help them choose the one that best aligns with their preferences as well as their unique cultural and personal beliefs.
 SDM has also been described as a method of care.

 In contrast to SDM, the traditional biomedical care system placed physicians in a position of authority with patients playing a passive role in care.
 Physicians instructed patients about what to do, and patients rarely took part in the treatment decision.

 History

 One of the first instances where the term shared decision-making was employed was in a report on ethics in medicine by Robert Veatch in 1972.
 It was used again in 1982 in the "President's Commission for the Study of Ethical Problems in Medicine and Biomedical and Behavioral Research".
-This work built on the increasing interest in patient-centredness and an increasing emphasis on recognising patient autonomy in health care interactions since the 1970s.
-Some would even claim that a general paradigm shift occurred in the 1980s in which patients became more involved in medical decision-making than before.
-For example, a 2007 review of 115 patient participation studies found that the majority of respondents preferred to participate in medical decision-making in only 50% of studies prior to 2000, while 71% of studies after 2000 found a majority of respondents who wanted to participate.
+This work built on the increasing interest in patient-centredness and an increasing emphasis on recognizing patient autonomy in health care interactions since the 1970s.
+Some claim that a general paradigm shift occurred in the 1980s and that patients' involvement in medical decisions about their health have been increasing ever since.
+For example, a 2007 review of 115 patient participation studies found that prior to 2000, a majority of respondents preferred to participate in medical decision-making in only 50% of studies, while after 2000, a majority wanted to participate in 71% of studies.

 Another early and important driver for shared decision-making came from Jack Wennberg.
 Frustrated by variations in health care activity that could not be explained by population need or patient preference he described the concept of unwarranted variation, which he attributed to varying physician practice styles.
-A key means of reducing this unwarranted variation was to recognise "the importance of sound estimates of outcome probabilities and on values that corresponded closely to patient preferences".
+A key means of reducing this unwarranted variation was to recognise "the importance of sound estimates of outcome probabilities and on values that corresponded closely to patient preferences."
 Shared decision-making would allow patient preferences and values to determine the right rate of healthcare use.
 The Dartmouth Institute for Health Policy and Clinical Practice consequently made shared decision-making a key element of their program of work.

-Charles et al. described a set of characteristics of shared decision-making, stating "that at least two participants, the clinician and patient be involved; that both parties share information; that both parties take steps to build a consensus about the preferred treatment; and that an agreement is reached on the treatment to implement".
+Charles et al. in 2006 described a set of characteristics of shared decision-making, stating "that at least two participants, the clinician and patient be involved; that both parties share information; that both parties take steps to build a consensus about the preferred treatment; and that an agreement is reached on the treatment to implement".
 This final element is not fully accepted by everyone in the field.
 The view that it is acceptable to agree to disagree is also regarded as an acceptable outcome of shared decision-making.